Topological recursion on transalgebraic spectral curves and Atlantes Hurwitz numbers: Introduction

-that is, $ \hat{P} \psi = 0$.
+that is, $ \hat{P} \psi = 0$, where $ z $ is a coordinate on a fundamental domain of the spectral curve.
 This is a subtle issue, in part due to non-unique quantisation and integration paths.
-Nevertheless, the correspondence was proven to hold for a large class of genus zero algebraic spectral curves with arbitrary ramification in~\cite{BE17}, and for all algebraic spectral curves with simple ramification in~\cite{EG19,MO22,EGMO21}.
+Nevertheless, the correspondence was proven to hold for a large class of genus zero algebraic spectral curves with arbitrary ramification in~\cite{BE17}, and for all algebraic spectral curves with simple ramification in~\cite{EG23,MO22,EGMO21}.
 Compact spectral curves exhibit more nice features: topological recursion is related to intersection theory of the moduli spaces of curves in a general setup~\cite{Eyn11,DOSS14}, and in case the spectral curve is compact, the intersection theory is well-behaved and largely independent of the choice of bidifferential~\cite{DNOPS15}.

 But what if the spectral curve is of a form where $ x$ and $y$ do not satisfy an algebraic relation?
-This occurs in a large class of examples, mostly related to hypergeometric tau-functions and Hurwitz theory, see e.g. \cite{BEMS10,EMS11,DKPS19,BDKS20,BDKS20a}, where the spectral curve is usually of the form $ x(z) = z e^{-\psi (y (z))}$, for some series $ \psi(y)$ and $ y(z)$.
+This occurs in a large class of examples, mostly related to hypergeometric tau-functions and Hurwitz theory, see e.g. \cite{BEMS10,EMS11,DKPS23,BDKS22,BDKS20}, where the spectral curve is usually of the form $ x(z) = z e^{-\psi (y (z))}$, for some series $ \psi(y)$ and $ y(z)$.
 In important examples, both $ \psi$ and $ y$ are polynomial, so the function $ x$ has an essential singularity.
 Does the topological recursion/quantum curve correspondence conjecture hold for these cases?

 In certain cases, for instance in~\cite{MSS13}, and also the more general setup of \cite{ALS16}, it is shown that the differentials $\omega_{g,n}$ produced by topological recursion are generating series for certain types of Hurwitz numbers.
 Using this interpretation, it is then proven that a quantum curve exists, albeit a fairly complicated one.
 However, the quantum curves were constructed from the enumerative interpretation in terms of Hurwitz numbers, rather than from the spectral curve itself, which is somewhat unsatisfactory.
-Can we construct the quantum curves directly from topological recursion, in the spirit of \cite{BE17,EG19,MO22,EGMO21}?
+Can we construct the quantum curves directly from the spectral curve using topological recursion, in the spirit of \cite{BE17,EG23,MO22,EGMO21}?